Ezequiel Spinella

 Ezequiel Marcelo Spinella (born 23 October 1999) is an Argentine professional footballer who plays as a defender for Centro Español.

 Career

-Spinella played for the Quilmes academy, prior to joining the ranks of Temperley; who he made the breakthrough into the first-team for during 2018–19 under manager Gastón Esmerado.
+Spinella played for the Quilmes academy, prior to joining the ranks of Temperley; where he made the breakthrough into the first-team during 2018–19 under manager Gastón Esmerado.
 He made his professional bow with a six-minute cameo in a Primera División victory away to Belgrano on 12 May 2018; as Temperley were relegated to Primera B Nacional.
 Another substitute appearance arrived in the succeeding October versus San Lorenzo in the Copa Argentina.
 He was released at the end of 2019.